elsieMeng0424/MyFirstGit/readme.txt

 		        return to the version as Repository.
 		      2.after add:
-		        return to the first version after add. git commit -a: delete the file in Repository. git checkout -- filename: restore the file after deleted in the workspace.
+		        return to the first version after add. git checkout -- filename: restore the file after deleted in the workspace.